No water found in LPG cylinders - Oman Observer

 No water found in LPG cylinders

-The Ministry of Commerce and Industry (MOCI) said it has not found water in the LPG gas cylinders as reported in the section of the media.
+MUSCAT: The Ministry of Commerce and Industry (MoCI) said it has not found water in the LPG gas cylinders as reported in the section of the media.

 The ministry had collected the samples of the LPG cylinders.